georgetour/One-command-Drupal-Wordpress/README.md

 1. git clone or download the repository directly from https://github.com/georgetour/dw-docker

-2. Edit .shell.sh file in Drupal folder and change user
+2. Edit shell.sh file in Drupal and Wordpress folder and change user

 3. Open command line and go to folder php-app so we will be in dw-docker/php-app.
 Make an alias for our php execute script: